nosas/blog/toonvision/classification/article.md

 </details>

 I believe the architecture above has room for improvement.
-More experimentation - remove some Conv2D and MaxPooling2D layers, reduce the filter sizes, or maybe add strides to the Conv2D layers - could fine-tune the architecture and improve the model's performance.
+More experimentation - removing some Conv2D and MaxPooling2D layers, reducing the filter sizes, or maybe adding strides to the Conv2D layers - could fine-tune the architecture and improve the model's performance.
 The chosen architecture may not be the best, but it will suffice.

 ---